sddevelopment-be/saboteurs/manuscript/managers/support_and_ambush.md

 ### Sabotage Technique
 When someone requests your guidance or decision, promise to _“look into it and get back to them.”_
-Disappear for two months.
+**Disappear for two months.**
-Then reappear -- urgently -- demanding a status update and emphasizing the strategic importance of the initiative.
+Then reappear, urgently demanding a status update and emphasizing the strategic importance of the initiative.
-If they made any progress, scold them for _“moving without alignment”_.
+If they made any progress, scold them for _"moving without alignment"_.
+If they didn’t, criticize them for _"not taking initiative"_.

 ###  Field Deployment Instructions
-- Respond to requests for clarity with: “Good question.
-Let me check and get back to you.”
+- Respond to requests for clarity with: _“Good question.
+Let me check and get back to you.”_
-- Avoid any follow-up.
+- **Avoid any follow-up**.
 Let the silence stretch.
 - When attention resurfaces (deadline, visibility, or external pressure), suddenly escalate interest.
 - Call for an urgent sync.
-Ask: *“Where are we on this?”*
+Ask: _“Where are we on this?”_
 - If the team made progress, point out flaws, missed context, or how they misunderstood your original intent
-- Reassert control: *“Next time, wait for input.”*
+- Reassert control: _“Next time, wait for input.”_

 ### Expected Symptoms
 - Psychological hesitation in ICs and team leads